-- 49(1) No person shall operate a proprietary pharmacy unless he or she is the holder of a valid permit. - (2) No person shall, with respect to any premises, use, display, advertise or list the designation "pharmacy", "dispensing department", "drug store" or any other designation, words, title or sign that implies, that is calculated to lead the public to infer, or from which the public may reasonably infer that the premises are being operated as a pharmacy, unless: - (a) a permit has been issued for the premises or a portion of the premises; or - (b) the premises is a publicly operated pharmacy. - (3) No person shall publish or cause to be published in any form or by any means an advertisement for the sale of drugs. - (4) Subsection (3) does not apply to: - (a) a licensed pharmacist; - (b) a permit holder; - (c) a person mentioned in subsection 23(2); - (d) a person who sells drugs in accordance with the drug schedules established pursuant to section 52; - (e) a person who publishes the advertisement at the direction of a person mentioned in clause (a), (b), (c) or (d).
+- 49(1) No person shall operate a proprietary pharmacy unless he or she is the holder of a valid permit. - (2) No person shall, with respect to any premises, use, display, advertise or list the designation "pharmacy", "dispensing department", "drug store" or any other designation, words, title or sign that implies, that is calculated to lead the public to infer, or from which the public may reasonably infer that the premises are being operated as a pharmacy, unless: - (a) a permit has been issued for the premises or a portion of the premises; or - (b) the premises is a publicly operated pharmacy. - (3) No person shall publish or cause to be published in any form or by any means an advertisement for the sale of drugs. - (4) Subsection (3) does not apply to: - (a) a licensed pharmacist; - (a.1) a licensed pharmacy technician; - (b) a proprietor who holds a valid permit; - (c) a person mentioned in subsection 23(4); - (d) a person who sells drugs in accordance with the drug schedules established pursuant to section 52; - (e) a person who publishes the advertisement at the direction of a person mentioned in clause (a), (b), (c) or (d).